Table of Contents

 Where Do Sloths Live?

-You can also find out that some sloths live closer to you then you think.
+You can also find out that some sloths live closer to you than you think.
 Some sloths are kept at Sloth Sanctuaries.
 What is a Sloth Sanctuary?
-A sloth sanctuary is a reserved piece of land where the habitat of sloth and other creatures are protected.
+A sloth sanctuary is a reserved piece of land where the habitat of sloths and other creatures is protected.

-These Sloth sanctuaries are for educational purposes meant to provide meaningful experience befitting the places and the people there.
+These Sloth sanctuaries are for educational purposes meant to provide meaningful experiences befitting the places and the people there.

 Check out our post for more info below Sloth Sanctuaries Around The World

 Sloth Sanctuary Around the World where you can travel and see sloths in their natural habitat.
 Sloth sanctuaries are where you can meet a sloth up close and personal any day of the year… Read more

 Why are the sloths in Central America?
 It seems that they originated there.
 Don’t ask me how they originated.
 Some things are just too personal to ask.

 Anyway, this origination process happened during the Eocene epoch of the Paleogene period.
 The epoch started around 56 million years ago and ended about 34 million years ago and somewhere in the middle of that time period, the sloths originated themselves.
 They left no records of how they did this.

 Giant elephant-sized sloths lived on the ground there about 40,000 years ago, but are now extinct.
 Paleontologists are still trying to discover why.

 Where Can I See a Sloth In The United States?